Axeman New Orleans

 Sarah Laumann was also assaulted on September 3, 1919.
 Laumann also recovered from her many injuries.

-Mike Pepitone received his visit form the Axeman on October 27, 1919.
+Mike Pepitone received his visit from the Axe man on October 27, 1919.
 Mike was hit in the head with an axe.
 Mike didn’t recover.
 Newspaper headlines made painted a ghastly scene.

 “Blood splatter covered the majority of the room, including a painting of the Virgin Mary.”

-The Pepitone murder is thought to have been the last of the Axeman’s attack.
+The Pepitone murder is thought to have been the last of the New Orleans serial killer’s murder spree.

 Hottest Hell, March 13, 1919